Harm Reduction and Medication-Assisted Treatment

 Frank Filippelli, DO, PhD

 Dr. Filippelli serves as the medical director at UCS Healthcare.
 He is a native of Des Moines, Iowa, and attended Lincoln High School and the University of Iowa.
-Dr. Filippelli received his undergraduate degree in Pharmacy and then completed his Master’s degree and PhD in Medicinal Chemistry at the UI College of Pharmacy.
+Dr. Filippelli received his undergraduate degree in Pharmacy and then completed his Master’s and PhD in Medicinal Chemistry at the UI College of Pharmacy.
 He has worked as a pharmacist in various Des Moines, Iowa City, and Cedar Rapids pharmacies.
 Dr. Filippelli received post-graduate training at the Dalton Research Center at the University of Missouri, Columbia.
 After his post-doctoral studies, he pursued an academic career at Drake University College of Pharmacy and Health Sciences from January 1986 through May 1995.
 He was recognized by Iowa Pharmacy Association and participated in the Young Pharmacist’s Leadership Conference there.
 After leaving Drake, Dr. Filippelli attended medical school at Des Moines University, graduating in June 1999, and then completed his residency in Family Medicine in 2002 at the Cedar Rapids Medical Education Foundation in Cedar Rapids.
 Dr. Filippelli began working as a physician in February 2003 with the Iowa Department of Corrections and continues as a primary care provider for the Newton Correctional Facility.
 He joined UCS Healthcare in November 2010 as medical director, supervising the care of clients undergoing medication-assisted treatment for opioid addiction.
-In July 2011, he was asked to serve as medical director for the Des Moines facility for Prelude Behavioral Services, which provides short-term inpatient care for treatment of addictions and continues providing medical care to clients with addictions at these facilities.
+In July 2011, he was asked to serve as medical director for the Des Moines facility for Prelude Behavioral Services, which provides short-term inpatient care for the treatment of addictions and continues providing medical care to clients with addictions at these facilities.

-This will be done by disseminating evidence-based best practice care to improve patient outcomes through didactic instruction and case discussions to enhance learning and improve quality of care opportunities.
+This will be done by disseminating evidence-based best practice care to improve patient outcomes through didactic instruction and case discussions to enhance learning and improve the quality of care opportunities.

 - MD: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Iowa Medical Society (IMS) through the joint providership of Des Moines University (DMU) and the Iowa Primary Care Association.
 DMU is accredited by IMS to provide continuing medical education for physicians.
 DMU designates this live, online activity for a maximum of 1.5 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.